[Mr Philip Hollobone in the Chair]

 My hon.
 Friend is making a persuasive case for Colchester.
 I could do likewise for Lowestoft.
 Does he agree that for the east of England as a whole we should adopt a more comprehensive rather than piecemeal approach to showcasing our glories?

 My hon.
 Friend is right; even in Colchester I do not think we are good enough at taking a holistic approach to our tourism offering.
 I have not spent much time in Waveney but I very much hope to.
 Essex and the eastern region as a whole should do far more—perhaps through local enterprise partnerships—to ensure we make an attractive proposition across the board, to spend a week in East Anglia and the east of England and sample the delights of the region.

-I would appreciate if the Minister could outline how we can increase Government support for Colchester and the wider east of England.
+I would appreciate if the Minister outlined how we can increase Government support for Colchester and the wider east of England.
 Will he agree to visit Colchester to help me to promote our town as a fantastic destination to visit and invest in?
 Outside this debate, I have already made efforts to encourage Government investment.
 I am aware that this may be a matter for the Ministry of Housing, Communities and Local Government, but I would like to reference briefly the stronger towns fund and future high streets programme.
 I have written to the Department in support of Colchester Borough Council’s recent application to the future high streets programme.
 I hope the council will be successful in receiving some of that £600 million fund.

 We need investment to continue Colchester’s momentum—in a tourism not a political sense—in attracting tourists from across the UK and further afield.
 The full potential of Britain’s oldest recorded town and its first Roman city should never be squandered.
 Funding from the future high streets programme or similar Government funds would go a long way to double down on our existing strengths.
 The building blocks for truly remarkable growth in our tourism sector are there, but Government investment is needed to keep the ball rolling.